A Guide to 13 Most Popular Japanese Language Exams

 The Nihongo Achievement Test (NAT) is the second most well-known Japanese test after the JLPT.
 It checks and certifies the proficiency of non-native speakers.

-Over 150,000 candidates take the test yearly.
+More than 150,000 candidates take the test annually.
 The format and structure are like the JLPT.

 The administration board of Senmon Kyouiku Publishing Co. manages the NAT test in Shinjuku, Tokyo.
 Each country that holds the test has a regional office and support to ensure the exam runs smoothly.

 The NAT-Test benefits students who aim to work or study in Japan.
-Japanese universities and other organizations accept the scores as proof of language skills.
+Japanese universities and other organizations accept scores as evidence of language proficiency.

 There is one more key advantage: it provides a detailed score report.
 This helps test takers see what they excel at and where to improve.
-The NAT test does not have specific eligibility criteria.
+The NAT test has no specific eligibility criteria.

 The NAT test has three main parts: language knowledge and grammar, reading, and listening.
-Each level aligns with JLPT levels (NAT Level Q5 equals JLPT N5).
+Each level corresponds to a JLPT level (e.g., NAT Level Q5 corresponds to JLPT N5).

 The NAT test has five levels, from Q1 to Q5.
 The easiest Q1 focuses on essential phrases and sentences.
 The most advanced Q5 requires complex vocabulary, kanji, grammar, reading, and listening comprehension.